sgorgun/if-statements/README.md

 This code snippet tests if _b_ equals to _true_.

-A method with identical result table can be implemented using a _return_ statement.
+Identical results can be obtained if a _return_ statement is included in other blocks of “if..else” statement.

 ![Task 3-2 Flowchart](images/task3-2.png)

-The _if statement_ in the decision block has different condition expression - just _b_, not _b is true_.
-This is the **most preferred and common syntax** in C# code.
+Pay attention to the syntax of the condition expression in the _if statement_ (“if (b)”) as opposed to “if (b is true)”.  “if (b)” is the most preferred and common syntax in C# code.

 C# has a few options for testing if an expression result is true: